bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 ## Folder structure

-The content of the root {$/} and the folders {$doc}, {$news}, {$blog}, and {$article} may contain Markdown files and their resources.
+The content of the project root and the folders {$doc}, {$news}, {$blog}, and {$article} may contain Markdown files and their resources, which are rendered accordingly.
 The theme provides different layout templates for them.
 Hugo applies the matching templates automatically to every content file inside these directories and their descendants.

-{$/}
+{$/}  {s (project root)}
-:contains top-level pages
+: contains top-level pages

 {$doc}
 : contains the documentation and can handle three folder levels deep filled with Markdown files and their resources.